What are the most popular hobbies for retirement?

 As well as keeping you busy, volunteering during your retirement can also give you a warm feeling inside, as you’ll be giving back to charity and helping those who are less fortunate.
 Perhaps it’s no wonder that something so rewarding was considered to be one of the best retirement hobbies.

-From our research, we also found a number of interesting pieces of data that show regional differences in hobbies and differences between preferences by gender.
+Our research also found a number of interesting regional differences in hobbies and in preferences by gender.
 For example, we found that retired women prefer arts and crafts, yoga and singing, while men prefer walking, wine tasting, genealogy and volunteering.

-We’ve already listed the top hobbies for retirees, but there’s no reason why you can’t try something a little different.
+We’ve already listed the the most popular retirement hobbies, but there’s no reason why you can’t try something a little different.

-From our survey results, we found that some people are taking up all sorts of weird and wonderful activities in their retirements, including things like:
+From our survey results, we found that some people are taking up all sorts of interesting activities in retirement, including things like:

 - Design and illustration